microsoft/powercat-automation-kit/site/content/contribution.md

 ## Further Reading

-- [Authoring Guidelines](/contribution/authoring) - Provide guidelines and notes for authoring contributions to the starter documentation
+- [Authoring Guidelines](/contribution/authoring) - Provides guidelines and notes for authoring contributions to the starter documentation